Guide 3 of 8

 onExpire: 'delete'

-onExpire: 'archive'
+onExpire: 'keep'

 The alias is deactivated (no longer accepts new mail) but all emails already delivered remain visible in the inbox under the alias tag.
 Useful for post-mortem debugging.